 Disconnect the remote cable from the back of the controller.
 Set the control to index a single step of 90 degrees (90°).
-Referring to Figure 1, connect a continuity tester or a voltmeter (a digital meter may not be fast enough to sample the brief pulse) set for low ohms across pins 1 and 2.
+Referring to Figure 2, connect a continuity tester or a voltmeter (a digital meter may not be fast enough to sample the brief pulse) set for low ohms across pins 1 and 2.
 They are marked on the rear of the control as FINISH SIGNAL.
 Since this is a female plug, you may have to insert some small wires in the plug in order to make a connection but, in any case, it is imperative that a good connection is made.
-It must show open circuit, otherwise check relay Parameters 1 (should be 1) and 2 (should be 0).
-(With the control turned off the relay must show open circuit otherwise the relay is defective.)
-Now using a wire jumper short pins 3 and 4 together.
-(They are marked on the rear of the control as CYCLE START.)
+It must show open circuit, otherwise check relay Parameters #1 (should be 1) and #2 (should be 0).
+(With the control turned off, the relay must show open circuit, otherwise it is defective.)
+Now, using a wire jumper, short pins 3 and 4 together (They are marked on the rear of the control as CYCLE START.).
 The unit must index, and at the end of the index, the voltmeter should deflect briefly towards low ohms or continuity.
-If this works as described, you know the problem is not in the Haas control but may be in the interface cable or your CNC.
+If this works as described, then you know the problem is not in the HAAS control, but possibly in the interface cable or your CNC.

-2) Check Your CNC Cable Interface Alone
+2) Check CNC Cable Interface Alone

-You can check the signals from the CNC using your voltmeter and keeping in mind that the pin orientation is reversed.
+You can check the signals from the CNC using a voltmeter, keeping in mind that the pin orientation is reversed.
 Execute an M function from your CNC to index.
 The CNC cycle start light should come on and stay on.
 Use the meter and check continuity across the cycle start pins (pins 3 and 4).
 Try not to short your test leads and pins against the shield of the male plug.

+NOTE:

-NOTE: On rare occasions some machine builders may provide a +12 to +24 volts signal on pin 4 to activate our unit.
+On rare occasions, some machine builders provide a +12 to +24 volt signal on pin 4 to activate our unit.
 If the continuity test fails, check and see if there is a voltage present between pin 4 and the machine ground.
 This is also a valid cycle start signal.
-If there is a voltage present on Pin 4 when checked with a voltmeter, A Haas interface box must be used (Part # IB).
-Contact the Haas Service department if there are questions on how to use the interface
+If there is a voltage present on pin 4 when checked with a voltmeter; a Haas Interface Box must be used (P/N IB).
+Contact the Haas Service department if there are questions on how to use the interface box.

-To check out the cycle finish take one of your voltmeter test probes and short together pins 1 and 2 on your CNC cable.
-The cycle start light on your CNC should immediately go out.
+To check out the cycle finish, take one of your voltmeter test probes and short together pins 1 and 2 on your CNC cable.
+The cycle start light on your CNC should immediately turn off.

-If the two tests above pass (1 and 2), you have valid signals coming from your CNC.
+If the above tests (1 and 2) pass, you have valid signals coming from your CNC.

-3) Check the HAAS Control and Your CNC Together
+3) Check The HAAS Control And CNC Together

 Reset your CNC by hitting the RESET button or turning it off.
-With the CNC and Haas control ON, connect the remote cable.
+With both the CNC and HAAS controls ON, connect the remote cable.
 Nothing should happen.
 If the HAAS should index, then the cycle start signal from the CNC is shorted on.
 If OK, execute or MDI an M function from your CNC to index.
-Don't index from the program unless you are single blocking it.
-If the HAAS does not index, then your CNC is not outputting a signal, or there is a break in the line.
+Don't index from the program unless you are single-blocking it.
+If the HAAS unit does not index, then your CNC is not outputting a signal or there is a break in the line.

-If the Haas indexes properly, observe that the machine's cycle start light goes out at the end of index.
-(Make sure that this light isn't burned out.)
-If the light does not go out, then the cycle finish signal is not getting back to your CNC.
-This could be an open wire in the remote cable or a problem in wires that connect to the CNC.
+If the HAAS unit indexes properly, observe that the machine's cycle start light goes out at the end of index.
+(Make sure that this light isn't burned out.).
+If the light does not go out then the cycle finish signal is not getting back to your CNC.
+This could be an open wire in the remote cable or a problem in the wires that connect to the CNC.